National Disaster and Emergency Management University

 NDEMU's Main Campus in Emmitsburg.

-The National Disaster and Emergency Management University (NDEMU) of the United States Federal Emergency Management Agency (FEMA) serves as the United States’ focal point for the development and delivery of emergency management training.
+The National Disaster and Emergency Management University (NDEMU; formerly known as the Emergency Management Institute) is the training school of the Federal Emergency Management Agency of the United States Department of Homeland Security.
+It is located in Frederick County, Maryland, United States.

+Academics

+The institution focuses on the development and delivery of emergency management training.
 It consists of three specialized schools supporting different emergency management career paths: the Emergency Management Institute, the School of Disaster Leadership, and the School of National Resilience.
 Emergency management training improves the capabilities of state, territorial, local, and tribal government officials; volunteer organizations; FEMA's disaster workforce; other Federal agencies; and the public and private sectors to minimize the impact of disasters and emergencies on the American public.

-NDEMU curricula are structured to meet the needs of this diverse audience, with an emphasis on separate organizations working together in all-hazards emergencies to save lives and protect property.
+The institution's curricula are structured to meet the needs of this diverse audience, with an emphasis on separate organizations working together in all-hazards emergencies to save lives and protect property.
 Particular emphasis is placed on governing doctrine, such as, the National Response Framework (NRF), National Incident Management System (NIMS), and the National Preparedness Guidelines.

 NDEMU is fully accredited by the International Association for Continuing Education and Training (IACET) and the American Council on Education (ACE).
 The instruction is based upon the principles of emergency management and instructional systems design.
 This instruction creates a framework within whole community to reduce vulnerability to hazards and to cope with disasters.
 NDEMU develops courses and implements training delivery systems to include residential onsite training; offsite delivery in partnership with emergency management training systems, colleges, and universities; and technology-based mediums to conduct individual training courses for emergency management and response personnel across the United States.